Red-winged Blackbird, Agelaius phoeniceus

 |

-![]() Above and below, two more Bicolored females, showing the plain as distinguished from the striped breast, photographed near where I live in Palo Alto.
-Female Red-wings can show no red, as in the Bicolored female further up the page, or, as with these two, a small amount of red on the epaulet.
+![]() Above and below, two more Bicolored females, showing plain or faintly striped as distinguished from boldly striped breasts, photographed near where I live in Palo Alto.
+The epaulets of female Red-wings can show no red, as in the Bicolored female further up the page, or, as with these two, a small amount of red.
 The bird above is in fresh Fall plumage, while the bird below shows worn plumage in May. |

 |